TheMajoris/TARIFF/frontend/README.md

 ## Contributing
 - View feature requests on JIRA.
 - Follow branch naming and commit message conventions such as titling the respective JIRA key.
-- Issues are tracked in Jira..
+- Issues are tracked in Jira.